REAL ESTATE

 - California, 2016

-Born and raised in Southern Orange County, California, Ms. Etemadi attended UCLA.
-After obtaining her bachelor of arts in political science, Ms. Etemadi attended Whittier Law School, where she received the Dean’s Merit Scholarship and contributed her talents to both the Iranian Student Bar Association and the Public Interest Law Foundation.
+Sara Etemadi was born and raised in Southern Orange County, California.
+She attended the University of California, Los Angeles, where she earned her Bachelor of Arts degree in political science.
+Ms. Etemadi then attended Whittier Law School, where she received the Dean’s Merit Scholarship and contributed her talents to both the Iranian Student Bar Association and the Public Interest Law Foundation, reflecting an early commitment to advocacy, leadership, and public-facing legal work.

 Education